KLUNDER Barbara

 Tattoo You!
 Colour & Make Your Own Designs.
 Writ., Jennifer Glossop.
 Somerville House Publishing, 1996.

-Content journalism:
+Content essay:

 Canadian Magazine, 13 May 1978: “Peace on Wheels.”
-Writ., Sharon Fitzsimmons..
+Writ., Sharon Fitzsimmons.

 Maclean’s 13 May 2002: “Mother Incorporated.”
 Writ., Jennifer Logan: 12.